 Also use turmeric, garlic and ginger in your cooking, which are all rich in inflammation-dampening antioxidants called polyphenols.

-Green and black tea contain antioxidants, plus black tea contains theaflavins, which tell our genes to switch off the production of certain inflammatory proteins.
+Green tea contains antioxidants, plus black tea contains theaflavins, which tell our genes to switch off the production of certain inflammatory proteins.
 Take your tea black, as theaflavins bind with milk proteins.

 Mindfulness can dramatically reduce inflammation, particularly when you’re under stress.
 One study showed changes in the behaviour of genes involved in inflammation following a long period of meditation.